FEAR, Caitlyn, age 18

 It’s all free, online and on demand – and you are invited.
 Together let’s use the power of the image to make the world a better place – one image at at time.

 The SEND Special Collection

-Join our SEND programme, including online workshops created by professional photographers and mindful photography experts with live feedback sessions.
+Register for our SEND programme, including online workshops created by professional photographers and mindful photography experts with live feedback sessions.

 How does it really feel to be young today?
 A unique collection of extraordinary words and photographs by 10-18 year olds…